h-cel/hamster/README.md

 ```python
 python main.py -h
 ```
 for more details on setting dates, thresholds and other options.
-All user-specific paths are set in paths.txt.
+All user-specific paths are set in `paths.txt`.

-#### Quick start.
+### Quick start.
 To run all steps sequentially with the default settings, proceed in two steps.
 First, extract global 2-step trajectories and perform the global diagnosis of fluxes, using
 ```
 python main.py --steps 0 --ctraj_len 0 --maskval -999